oroinc/orocommerce/src/Oro/Bundle/ScopeBundle/Resources/doc/scope.md

 Scope Criteria Providers
 ------------------------
-Scope Criteria Provider is a service that adds a scope criteria fields to the scope model.
+Scope Criteria Provider is a service that calculates the value for the scope criteria based on the provided context.
 Scope criteria helps to model a relationship between the scope and the scope-consuming context.
 In any bundle, you can create a [Scope Criteria Provider](#configuring-scope-criteria-providers) service and register it as scope provider for the specific scope type.
 This service shall deliver the scope criteria value to the Scope Manager, who, in turn, use the scope criteria to filter the scope instances or find the one matching to the provided context.

 Scope Type
 ----------